oluwaseunadenuga/grc_project/README.md

 <img width="1000" height="750" alt="image" src="https://github.com/user-attachments/assets/93c86d1d-d95b-489a-88bc-55bf745eb839" />

 ## PROBLEM STATEMENT
-A leading tech corporation's clients have fallen prey to a sophisticated cyberattack by a notorious Advanced Persistent Threat (APT) group known as APT34.
+A leading tech corporation client experienced a sophisticated cyberattack by a notorious Advanced Persistent Threat (APT) group known as APT34.
 The attack, believed to be sponsored by a foreign government, has left the organisation's network compromised and valuable customer data and intellectual property have been stolen.

 ## PROJECT OBJECTIVES
-- **The objective of this project is to help our client conduct an initial investigation into APT34 and evaluate the potential impact of the attack on the organisation:**.
+- **The objective of this project is to help the client conducts an initial investigation into APT34 and evaluate the potential impact of the attack on the organisation:**.
 - **Produce a comprehensive report documenting your findings and outlining key recommendations for improving the organisation's cybersecurity posture:**

 ## OSINT TOOLS